Yandex Cloud

 The recovery of your BareMetal server will start.
 Wait for it to complete.

-Also, you can run the command in asynchronous mode using the --async parameter and track the backup process using the yc backup resource list-tasks command.
+You can also run this command in asynchronous mode using the --async parameter and track the backup process using the yc backup resource list-tasks command.

 For more information about the yc backup backup recover command, see the CLI reference.